-Knowledge, skill and behaviour SMT 26.
-Monitor sub-contractor activities · OH&S issues and legal requirements relating to · Safe work methods for key construction activities · Understanding of current safety risk management, Key performance indicators including "negative/ lag" indicators (e.g. LTIs) and "positive/leading" indicators (e.g. reporting of "near misses" Knowledge and understanding of the target audience so that relevant information can be Communication Competency A (Group Communication), B (Giving Feedback) and C (Interpersonal Skills) - see pp. 52 and 53 performance standards in sub-contractor's SMS document and to rectify substandard elements • Ability to identify risks and hazards specific to subcontractor's specific tasks or work area and monitor Ability to monitor and evaluate OH&S performance
+- OH&S issues and legal requirements relating to specific duty of care of all parties - Safe work methods for key construction activities and the organisation's SMS - Understanding of current safety risk management, auditing principles and tools - Key performance indicators including "negative/ lag" indicators (e.g. LTIs) and "positive/leading" indicators (e.g. reporting of "near misses" - Knowledge and understanding of the target audience so that relevant information can be presented in an effective manner

+- Communication Competency A (Group Communication), B (Giving Feedback) and C (Interpersonal Skills) - see pp. 52 and 53 - Ability to identify and monitor acceptable performance standards in sub-contractor's SMS document and to rectify substandard elements - Ability to identify risks and hazards specific to subcontractor's specific tasks or work area and monitor performance - Ability to monitor and evaluate OH&S performance